Skip to Content

 • 【Higher Solar Conversion】 Highly efficient SunPower solar panel convert up to 24% of solar power into free energy.
 The USB port (5V/2.4A Max) with...

-We’ve actually been using a small 120V fan that we really love – the Vornado 460.
+We’ve actually used a small 120V fan that we really love – the Vornado 460.
 We’ll feature it in the 120V fan section of our fan buying guide below.

 What Are the Best Fans for Tent Camping?